 I don’t have many recollections of going to ‘the pictures’ in Britain in the 1970s.
 This was the era of living on the breadline and endless trouble and strikes, after all.
 But I know my earliest movie memory is my mother taking me to The Studio in Bletchley to Disney’s original The Jungle Book in 1974, followed by Peter Sellers in The Pink Panther Strikes Again a couple of years later.

-It’s the kind of scene that would leave an indelible impression on any eight year old boy, and I have a vague memory of asking – nay, haranguing – my parents into taking me to see it.
-Back then, films were only allowed to be screened on UK TV a full five years after their cinematic release, so I wouldn’t have seen Moore’s first two outings as 007 – the voodoo blaxploitation romp of Live And Let Die (1973) and the Chew-Mee senseless one about The Man With The Golden Gun (1974) and his third nipple – until the late Seventies.
+I’d later catch up with the older titles on TV, even though back then films were only allowed to be screened on UK television a full five years after their cinematic release.
+So I would’ve certainly been too young to have seen his first two outings as 007 – the voodoo blaxploitation romp of Live And Let Die (1973) and the Chew-Mee senseless one about The Man With The Golden Gun (1974) and his third nipple – a superfluous papilla – until the late Seventies.

 Moore was reportedly offered the role of 007 twice during the run of the series, but had to turn it down both times due to his television commitments.
 In one early episode of the The Saint (titled Luella), another character even mistakes Templar for the MI6 operative.

 This is how Moore’s 007 was introduced on the big screen.
 Hmmm, that street looks kinda familiar

 It’s often been said that Roger was playing The Saint in the Bond films, and there is a modicum of truth in that.
-Moore’s 007 was very different from the version created by Ian Fleming.
-Screenwriters provided scenarios in which he was cast as a seasoned, sophisticated playboy who would always have a trick or gadget up his sleeve when he needed it.
-This was designed to serve the contemporary taste of the time.
+His 007 was very different from the version created by Ian Fleming, the manic depressive creator who had cautioned the character partly based on a more exotic version of himself should not appear particularly likeable or endear himself too much to film audiences.

 Sandor was played in The Spy Who Loved Me by Milton Reid, whose widow Bertha was our neighbour in the 1980s… in the similarly monikered Milton Keynes (don’t laugh)

-Ever since a rifle exploded in his hands during his British National Service, causing him temporary deafness, the actor suffered involuntary blinking when handling weapons.
+Ever since a rifle exploded in his hands during his British National Service, causing him temporary deafness, Moore suffered involuntary blinking when handling weapons.
 Though he later learned to beat his phobia: “I used an old Gary Cooper trick,” he later admitted, “which was to clench my eyes.”